RYWU/Softlayer_API_Website/README.md

 # SoftLayer Portal

-SoftLayer Portal is a website project to showcase some elementary functions a developer need to build in a SoftLayer portal.
+SoftLayer Portal is a website project to showcase some elementary functions needed in a typical cloud management portal.

-With SoftLayer Portal, you can do things like showing all device name and check its bandwidth.

-ordering a baremetal server and running some applications with it.

-A portal is a control panel that helps you manage these SoftLayer instances.
+With SoftLayer Portal, you can do things like showing all device name and check its bandwidth, ordering a baremetal server and running some applications with it, this portal project is a good example for developers who are interested in building SoftLayer portal to manage owned SoftLayer instances.

 ## Installation
 ```shell